aMurphy85/Milestone-Project-Tattoo-Shop/README.md

         * }

     - After contacting the slack community and the Code Institute tutors, I realised the image sizing was the problem.
-    - To solve this issue I had to find a larger image.
+    - To solve this issue, I had to find a larger image.

 2. __Contact form,__
     - I used the the bootstrap classes to input my contact form at first which was fine and worked an aligned central to the page.